A Circle of Songs and Star Wished Night by Colin Tanser

 A CIRCLE OF SONGS goes through the whole year.
 January Beats The Drum, February Wet Or Fine, March Canon, April Canon, April Fool, are such great songs for old and young, as is May Song and all the lovely other ones I haven’t done yet, right up to December.

-STAR WISHED NIGHT, his collection of songs with a Day/Evening/Night orientation in a seasonal flavour that besides the useful Happy Birthday, there is the very lovely Venus In Spring, Bread Is A Lovely Thing To Eat, The Piece Of Christ, and the chirpy Threefold Dishwashing Song, not to mention the beautiful Silent Stones, which is Colin’s setting of Christian Morgenstern’s The Washing of the Feet.
+STAR WISHED NIGHT, is Colin's collection of songs with a Day/Evening/Night orientation in a seasonal flavour.
+In addition to the useful Happy Birthday, there is the very lovely Venus In Spring, Bread Is A Lovely Thing To Eat, The Piece Of Christ, and the chirpy Threefold Dishwashing Song, not to mention the beautiful Silent Stones, which is Colin’s setting of Christian Morgenstern’s The Washing of the Feet.

-My Waldorf teacher friends love them.
+My Waldorf teacher friends love these two collections.
 They are for everyone!
-If you don’t have them yet, what are you waiting for?
+If you don’t have either of them yet, what are you waiting for?
 Multiple copies would be a good idea!